Croatian Cuisine is very diverse, reflecting the various cultures and empires that have influenced the country in the past centuries.

 Michelin to announce stars for Croatian restaurants – the favourites:

 ZAGREB, 15 February 2021 – A new Michelin guide for Croatia should be published next week.
 A few months ago, Michelin confirmed to Kult Plave Kamenice that the new stars for Croatian restaurants will be released on February 23.

 Michelin inspectors visited Croatian restaurants during the summer with some restaurants reportedly receiving very good preliminary reviews.

 “It will be interesting to see whether all seven previous Croatian Michelin restaurants will retain their stars and whether changes in chefs and concepts in some of these restaurants have affected their status in the new Michelin guide to Croatia,” Kult Plave Kamenice writes.

-The seven Croatians restaurants which currently hold a prestigious Michelin star are LD Terrace in Korčula, Boškinac in Novalja on the island of Pag, Noel in Zagreb, Draga di Lovrana in Lovran, Monte in Rovinj, Pelegrini in Šibenik and 360 in Dubrovnik.
+Agli Amici in Rovinj.
+Alfred Keller in Mali Lošinj Boškinac in Novalja on the island of Pag, Draga di Lovrana in Lovran, LD Terrace in Korčula Monte in Rovinj, Nebo in Rijeka Noel in Zagreb, Pelegrini in Šibenik and 360 Degrees in Dubrovnik.